The Ultimate Guide to Self-Serve Onboarding in the Product-Led Era

 A common debate when it comes to SaaS onboarding is whether you should use a product tour or interactive walkthrough.

-A product tour is a brief guide that shows new users around the product and then leaves them to their own devices.
+A product tour is a brief guide that shows new users around the product and then leaves them to their own devices to explore the initial experiences your product offers.

 Interactive walkthroughs, on the other hand, encourage users to learn by doing.
 Users have to engage with your product in order to progress through the walkthrough.